USPS Hiring Process (Here Are The Ins & Outs + FAQs)

 Make sure you pay attention to the requirements listed in the job description.

-You’ll have a better chance of getting hired if you can show how your training, education, and experience match each of the requirements.
+You’ll have a better chance of getting hired if you can show how your training, education, and experience match each requirement.

 2. Fill out the job application

-Set aside at least an hour (if not more) to complete the application.
+Set aside an hour (if not more) to complete the application.

 3. Successfully pass the online examination